rahul2004a/System-Design-LLD/Design Pattern/StrategyDesignPatternCode/StrategyDesignPattern.md

 # Strategy Design Pattern

-## Overview
+## <span style="color:blue;">Overview</span>

-The Strategy Design Pattern is a behavioral design pattern that enables selecting an algorithm's behavior at runtime.
+The <span style="color:green;">Strategy Design Pattern</span> is a behavioral design pattern that enables selecting an algorithm's behavior at runtime.
 It defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 This pattern is particularly useful when you want to define multiple behaviors and switch between them dynamically without altering the context class.

-## Key Components
+---

+## <span style="color:blue;">Key Components</span>

-1. **Strategy Interface**: Defines a common interface for all supported algorithms.
+1. <span style="color:purple;">Strategy Interface</span>: Defines a common interface for all supported algorithms.
-2. **Concrete Strategies**: Implement the strategy interface with specific behaviors.
+2. <span style="color:purple;">Concrete Strategies</span>: Implement the strategy interface with specific behaviors.
-3. **Context Class**: Maintains a reference to a strategy object and delegates the execution of the behavior to the strategy.
+3. <span style="color:purple;">Context Class</span>: Maintains a reference to a strategy object and delegates the execution of the behavior to the strategy.

-### Example Problem
+---

+## <span style="color:blue;">Problem Solved</span>

+The Strategy Design Pattern solves the problem of having multiple conditional statements or hardcoded logic for selecting and executing different behaviors.
+By encapsulating algorithms into separate classes, it promotes code reusability, flexibility, and maintainability.
+It is particularly useful in scenarios where the behavior of a class needs to be changed dynamically at runtime.

+### <span style="color:blue;">Example Problem</span>

 Imagine a vehicle simulation system where different types of vehicles have different driving capabilities.
 Instead of hardcoding the driving logic for each vehicle type, the Strategy Design Pattern allows encapsulating the driving logic into separate strategy classes.
 This makes it easy to add new driving capabilities or modify existing ones without altering the vehicle classes.

-### Problem Diagram
+### <span style="color:blue;">Problem Diagram</span>

 Below is a diagram illustrating the problem before applying the Strategy Design Pattern: